The Morehouse team can calibrate your Brinell hardness tester used for Brinell Hardness Testing.

 These calibrations are often performed in our small deadweight machines, easily capable of generating forces from 67.5 kgf through 3000 kgf.

 Brinell hardness testing is likely the oldest method of hardness testing commonly used today and is used to determine the hardness of castings and forgings with a coarse grain structure.

 The Brinell test itself is an indentation test where a known indenter, for a Brinell test, is a 10 mm ball applied perpendicularly to the material under test at a known force for a specified amount of time (dwell time).

 At the end of the dwell time, the diameter of the resulting indentation is measured in at least two directions perpendicular to each other.

 The Brinell hardness testing value is then determined from the mean of the diameter measurements, typically by chart or table based on a specific mathematical formula.

-There are approximately 25 different load/ ball combinations of Brinell testing so almost all metals are able to be tested using the Brinell test by simply varying the ball size and test force based on the sample’s dimension and design.
+Brinell hardness testing uses approximately 25 different load/ ball combinations, so almost all metals can be tested using the Brinell test by simply varying the ball size and test force based on the sample’s dimension and design.